Click on a province to explore more

 Lumbini Province

-Siddhartha Gautama was born here, in what is now a UNESCO World Heritage Site visited by pilgrims from every Buddhist nation on earth.
-But outside the sacred garden, Lumbini Province is largely overlooked, which is exactly what makes it worth your time.
-The Palpa hill town, the ancient ruins of Tilaurakot, and the Rani Mahal on the cliffs above the Kali Gandaki river.
-These are the places that stay with you.
+Siddhartha Gautama, the founder of Buddhism, was born here, and the place has now been declared a UNESCO World Heritage Site, drawing pilgrims from all the Buddhist countries of the world.
+But outside the sacred garden, Lumbini Province remains a forgotten land, and this is what makes it worth your time.
+It is the hill town of Palpa, the ancient ruins of Tilaurakot, and the Rani Mahal perched on the cliffs above the Kali Gandaki River that you are likely to recall.

 We don't rush this province.
 Guests who spend three or four days here quietly tell us it was the part of Nepal they didn't expect to love most.